Gout Medication

-Understanding your gout medication options can help you improve your qualify of life while living with this disease.
-Below you’ll learn about over-the-counter and prescription gout meds that can minimize the disruption of gout flare-ups.
+Understanding your gout medication options can help you improve your quality of life while living with this disease.
+Below, you’ll learn about over-the-counter and prescription medications for gout that can minimize the disruption of gout flare-ups and, over time, cause flares to disappear.

 Lowering Uric Acid Levels

-- Allopurinol – This is an oral prescription medication that helps lower serum uric acid levels.
+• Allopurinol – This is an oral prescription medication that helps lower serum uric acid levels.
 This medicine is also known by brand names Lopurin® and Zyloprim®.
-When started on this drug, your doctor will likely start you on a low dose (50 or 100 mg per day) and gradually increase the dosage to a standard prescription dose until your serum uric acid is less than 6 mg/dL.
+When starting on allopurinol for gout, your doctor will likely start you on a low dose (50 or 100 mg per day) and gradually increase the dose to between 200 and 800 mg per day until your serum uric acid is less than 6.0 mg/dL.

-- Febuxostat – This is another urate-lowering therapy that can be prescribed under the brand name Uloric®.
-This medication is taken orally and decreases the body’s production of uric acid.
-It can be taken by people with mild to moderate kidney or liver disease.
+• Febuxostat – This is another potent form of urate-lowering therapy that can be prescribed under the brand name Uloric®.
+Its mechanism of action is similar to allopurinol and can be used in people who have difficulty taking allopurinol or who have active kidney or liver disease.

 Though only 1 in 1,000 patient cases, there is a more severe hypersensitivity reaction to allopurinol, with fever or rash that can cover the body and deterioration of liver and kidney function.
-At-risk patient populations (Han Chinese, Southeast Asians, African-Americans and Koreans with kidney disease) can be screened for a genetic marker (HLA-B5801) that can predict this reaction.
-To alleviate this hypersensitivity, doctors will start a patient on a low dose with a step-up plan to the optimal gout medication dose.
+At-risk patient populations (Han Chinese, Southeast Asians, African Americans and Koreans with kidney disease) can be screened for a genetic marker (HLA-B5801) that can predict this reaction.
+To alleviate this hypersensitivity, doctors might start a patient on a low dose with a step-up plan to the optimal gout medication dose or use an alternative approach such as febuxostat.

 Pain Management

-There are several options given that help get the pain under control.
-By mouth, these medications are typically taken as long as the gout flare lasts.
+There are several options given that help get the pain from gout flares under control.
+These medications should be started as soon as possible and should be taken at least as long as the gout flare is active.
 It is important to take gout medications as prescribed to minimize side effects.
-If experiencing stomach upset when taking medications, your doctor, or other health provider, will guide you on taking your medication with food or switching to another medication.
+If you experience stomach upset when taking medications, your doctor or other health provider will guide you on taking your medication with food or switching to another medication.

-Standard medicines prescribed for pain and inflammation for gout are:
+Standard medications prescribed for pain and inflammation for gout are:

-- Nonsteroidal anti-inflammatory drugs (NSAIDS) – Several (like Advil®, Aleve® and Motrin®) are available in over-the-counter dosing.
-Your doctor may also give you a prescription dose.
-Other brand-name NSAIDs include Celebrex®, Indocin®, Naprosyn® and Tivorbex®.
+• Nonsteroidal anti-inflammatory drugs (NSAIDS) – Several (like Advil®, Aleve® and Motrin®) are available over-the-counter.
+Your doctor may also give you a prescription-strength dose.
+Other brand-name NSAIDs include Celebrex®, Indocin®, and Naprosyn®.

-- Glucocorticosteroids – Cortisone can be taken orally or injected, and quickly suppresses the inflammation of an acute gout flare.
-It may be prescribed under the brand names Deltasone® (prednisone), Kenalog®-40 or Medrol®.
+• Glucocorticosteroids – Cortisone can be taken orally, can be injected into the muscle, or can be injected directly into the inflamed joint.
+Regardless of the route taken, cortisone quickly suppresses the inflammation of an acute gout flare.
+It may be prescribed under the brand names Deltasone® (prednisone), Kenalog®-40, or Medrol®.

-- Colchicine – This is usually most effective when taken within the first 12 hours of an acute flare.
-A common dosing schedule is to take two, 1.2 mg tablets at once, then a third tablet one hour later, followed by one tablet once or twice daily over the next week.
+• Colchicine – This is usually most effective when taken within the first 12 hours of an acute flare.
+A common dosing schedule is to take two 0.6 mg tablets at once, then a third tablet one hour later, followed by one tablet once or twice daily over the next week.
 Some people have abdominal cramping and diarrhea with this medication.
 Brand names include Colcrys® and Mitigare®.

-It is important to note that gout flares often occur when a patient first starts taking their uric acid lowering medication.
+It is important to note that gout flares often occur when a patient first starts taking their uric acid-lowering medication.
 Patients can help prevent flares when starting these medications by also taking low‐dose colchicine or NSAIDs.
 Often, doctors advise patients to keep taking colchicine in a low, preventive dose for at least six months.
-The uric acid lowering drugs are generally regarded as life-long therapies.

 Gout Cartoons